DiegoElet/DiegoElet/README.md

 # 💫 About Me:
-Hello and welcome to my git page where you can see all my personal projects.<br> Below are 3 automation projects to validate the same 7 scenarios.<br>The first project named 'AmazonRing' is a Frontend framework using JavaScript and Playwright.<br>The second project validates all API's of that 7 scenarios with Rest assured framework using Java.<br>The third project is a Mobile framework with Appium that validates that 7 scenarios on Android and iOS.<br><br>Follow my journey om Linkedin
+Hello and welcome to my git page where you can see all my personal projects.<br> Below are 3 automation projects to validate the same 7 scenarios.<br>The first project named 'AmazonRingWeb' is a Frontend framework using JavaScript and Playwright.<br>The second project named "AmazonAndRingAPIs" validates all API's of that 7 scenarios with Rest assured framework using Java.<br>The third project named 'AmazonRingMobile' is a Mobile framework with Appium that validates that 7 scenarios on Android and iOS.<br><br>Follow my journey om Linkedin

 ## 🌐 Socials: